World leaders warn China and North Korea on nukes as Ukraine's Zelenskyy travels to G7 summit

 The G7 leaders issued a statement warning that China’s “accelerating build-up of its nuclear arsenal without transparency (or) meaningful dialogue poses a concern to global and regional stability.”

+“We do seek to cooperate with China on matters of mutual interest,” Sullivan said of the statement.
+“We will work to address our significant concerns that we have with China in a range of areas.”

-North Korea, which has been testing missiles at a torrid pace in an attempt to perfect a nuclear program meant to target the mainland United States, must completely abandon its nuclear bomb ambitions, the leaders said, “including any further nuclear tests or launches that use ballistic missile technology.
-North Korea cannot and will never have the status of a nuclear-weapon State under” international nuclear treaties, the statement said.
+North Korea, which has been testing missiles at a torrid pace in an attempt to perfect a nuclear program meant to target the mainland United States, must completely abandon its nuclear bomb ambitions, the leaders’ statement said, “including any further nuclear tests or launches that use ballistic missile technology.
+North Korea cannot and will never have the status of a nuclear-weapon State under” international nuclear treaties.

 The green light on F-16 training is the latest shift by the Biden administration as it moves to arm Ukraine with more advanced and lethal weaponry, following earlier decisions to send rocket launcher systems and Abrams tanks.
 The United States has insisted that it is sending weapons to Ukraine to defend itself and has discouraged attacks by Ukraine into Russian territory.